[3 MIN READ]

 - You crave connection: When you love someone, your body produces dopamine, which stimulates the brain’s pleasure chemical, making you goal-oriented.
 You feel rewarded when you see your partner, which in turn makes you want to see them even more.

 - You can’t bear to be apart: Absence really can make the heart grow fonder.
 Corticotropin is another hormone released when you feel stressed.
 When you’re away from the one you love, this hormone can increase, causing you to feel more worried or depressed.
-Missing the one you love is normal, and is another way your body is telling you that you’re in love.
+Missing the one you love is normal, and it's another way your body is telling you that you’re in love.

 So, the next time you meet someone, before you decide if it’s “love at first sight,” remember that these chemicals can also simulate addictive behaviors.
 Your body produces more of these chemicals when you first start dating someone, so it's wise to give your relationship time for these chemicals to level off.
 Some of these reactions may eventually go away, but with true love, your body always has a lot to say.